-People often use medical products to improve their health but such interventions are not always successful.
+People often use medical products to improve their health, but such interventions are not always successful.
 A defective medical product may do more harm than good.
 A medical product liability lawsuit can be brought up if a medical product does not perform as it is supposed to and injures the consumer.

-The injured party may have a cause of action to sue the manufacturer of the product, the manufacturer of a certain part of the product, and sometimes even the product's seller.
+The injured party may have a cause of action to sue the manufacturer of the product, the manufacturer of a specific part of the product, and sometimes even the product’s seller.
 Medical product liability differs from medical negligence because the injury is caused by a product defect and not a doctor’s deviation from the standard of care.